udacity/ssl_setup/README.md

     # added reference to include mime.types to fix this note in dev tools
     # Resource interpreted as Stylesheet but transferred with MIME type text/html
 ```

+Also you will need to change the webpack.config in ureact-app

+depending on your needs: for all three services developed locally you will need to change the dev config.

+More often if you are developing in ENV=staging, then you can more easily just prevent the webpack.config from overriding the cdn property...